Game Preview: Condors at Canucks, 7 p.m.

 WELCOME BACK KID

-Savoie scored three times over the weekend in the two-game series with Tucson.
-The 21-year old has 10 points in his last nine games with the Condors.
-Despite missing most of the month on recall, he is still t-7th in rookie scoring with 40 points (16g-24a) in 47 games.
-He is third in plus minus at +17.
+Matthew Savoie has three goals and an assist in three games since returning from the Edmonton Oilers.
+The 21-year old has 11 points in his last 10 games with the Condors.
+Despite missing most of the month on recall, he is still t-6th in rookie scoring with 41 points (16g-25a) in 48 games.
+He is tied for the rookie lead at at +18.

 POP THE CORK